fish-shell/fish-shell/sphinx_doc_src/tutorial.rst

     1

 Zero is considered success, and non-zero is failure.
-There is also a ``$pipestatus`` array variable for the exit statues of processes in a pipe.
+There is also a ``$pipestatus`` list variable for the exit statues of processes in a pipe.

 Exports (Shell Variables)